fengyuruhui98/File/write/Daily/癸卯日志/November.md

 ## Daily
 Morning, I wake up at about 8:30am, and then I relex until 9:00am, then I planned to go out, I felt really sad for last night, CHN....
 Then I went ahead Huanghelou, and then I walked to the station, and saw the new building of work place of CHN, then I took the rail way to the Hunaghelou, the rain got much more than it in the morning, Then I finally got there.
+The rain falled heavy and my shoes get all wet, I walked on the tower and saw the cloud come and go.
+Then I went to the Hubuxiang and ate there.
+I planned to go back to the house and leave tomorrow.
+Then CHN said that she would move tonight, I stayed at the subway station slept on the bantch for a long time.
+CHN sended me message that she wanted to move the house..
+Then finally I met her at where she lived, she looks much better that last time I saw her.
+Then we packed the package and then called for Huolala and then we took the car and finally got there.
+We simplely use clean the house and then went out at night about 23:00pm.
+Then we went back and sleep.

 # 22:58 Mon, Nov 6, 2023